 We have created and are continuing to create documents examining the legal framework and the application of the law, regulations and underlying procedures.
 One of our widely cited publications, From Every Angle: Using the law to combat human trafficking in Southeast Asia, produced in conjunction with TrustLaw, explores trafficking as a crime of crimes.
-We have also published the first two of our legal gap analyses on Hong Kong and Thailand.
+We have also published the first four of our legal gap analyses on Hong Kong, Thailand, Malaysia and Vietnam.

 Aside from publishing research and analysis, our Legal Program also provides support to NGOs on casework and litigation whether by helping to identify possible cases or assisting those seeking legal support.